ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

  ING.
 ANY COSTS INCURRED BY SUCH ELECTRIC  CORPORATION  FOR  SUCH  CORPO- RATION'S  PARTICIPATION  SHALL  BE  SUBJECT  TO  AN OPPORTUNITY FOR FULL RECOVERY, AS DETERMINED BY THE COMMISSION.
-  § 9.
+  § 10.
 Section 66-a of the public service law, as added by chapter 7 of the laws of 1948, subdivision 1 as amended and subdivision 3 as added by chapter 582 of the laws of 1975, subdivision 2 as amended by chapter 722 of the laws of 1977, is amended to read as follows:
- S. 2016  9

   § 66-a.
 Conservation of gas,  declaration  of  policy,  delegation  of power.
 1. It  is hereby declared to be the policy of this state that when there develops in any area a situation under  which  a  gas  corpo- ration supplying gas to such area is unable to meet the reasonable needs of  its  consumers  and  of  persons or corporations applying for new or additional gas service, the available supply of gas shall  be  allocated